mdonkers/dotfiles/debian_install.md

     @reboot echo "XHC1" > /proc/acpi/wakeup

 ## Repair GRUB

+### Grub Rescue Mode
+When you enter Grub Rescue Mode after (or during) Windows updates, it might be that partitions changed.
+Use the following steps to get a working bootloader again.

+See which partition is currently being used to boot from (look for the `prefix=(hd0,...)/boot/grub`)

+    set

+See which partitions there are and use this to find the 'new' boot partition:

+    ls
+    ls (hd0,gpt5)/boot/

+Set the new boot partition:

+    set prefix=(hd0,...)/boot/grub
+    insmod normal
+    normal

+Now you should be able to boot into Windows to continue updates, or boot to Debian again.
+From Debian, do a `sudo grub-install` to install Grub again into the correct partition.

+### Grub disabled / corrupted
 If GRUB becomes disabled / corrupt because of Windows updates, this can be repaired with the Debian install disk.

 - Boot the install disk from USB.